tblackman/Boards/README.md

 # Board Selector
-A simple board selector application.
+A simple product selector application with react.

 Instructions: